Baylor-Houston, FAU-Ga Southern postponed day before games

 In putting off its opener, Baylor said it was unable to meet COVID-19 roster thresholds set by the Big 12.
 The school did not provide specifics on the players or positions affected by the coronavirus or the number of players who were quarantined due to contact tracing; on Monday, it said it had six active cases across its athletic programs and that 23 total cases were being monitored.

-Baylor is scheduled to open its Big 12 season next week against Kansas State.
-The Big 12 said that game is still on for now.
+Baylor is scheduled to open its Big 12 season next week against Kansas.
+The Big 12 said that game is still on for now, but Baylor athletic director Mack Rhoades told SicEm365 Radio in Waco, Texas, he had not yet spoken to Kansas athletic director Jeff Long.

+“Within this particular position group we can’t take on any more water,” Rhoades said.

 The Big 12 said a minimum 53-player roster is necessary to play a game, and must include at least seven offensive linemen, four defensive linemen and one quarterback.